-The best travel credit cards of 2021 | CNN Underscored
+The best travel credit cards of 2022 | CNN Underscored

 Chase Sapphire Reserve: Best for travel purchases

-Why it’s great in one sentence: The hugely popular Chase Sapphire Reserve comes with a high price tag but also a $300 annual travel credit, airport lounge access, a $60 annual DoorDash credit in 2021, a massive earning rate when you use Lyft and at least 3 points for every dollar you spend on travel and dining.
+Why it’s great in one sentence: The hugely popular Chase Sapphire Reserve comes with a high price tag but also a $300 annual travel credit, airport lounge access, a massive earning rate when you use Lyft and at least 3 points for every dollar you spend on travel and dining.

 This card is right for: People who make lots of travel purchases, even in their daily lives if they’re not on the road right now.